rakshitshah280701/InstructAware/README.md

 # InstructAware
 This has all training Colabs, dataset links and other related resources related to InstructAware project

+# Transformer-Based Instructional Narrative Generation (From Scratch)
+## Notebook: `Option1_Transformer_trained_From_Scratch_With_Metrics.ipynb`

+This notebook demonstrates how to build and train a Transformer model **from scratch** for the task of generating instructional narratives from scene input data.
+It represents **Option 1** in the modeling strategies of the InstructAware project.

+---

+### 🛠️ Key Features

+- Implements a custom Transformer architecture using PyTorch or TensorFlow.
+- Trains the model end-to-end using preprocessed CSV datasets (`INPUT TEXT` → `OUTPUT TEXT`).
+- Includes custom training loop and attention mechanisms.
+- Tracks training and validation performance over epochs.
+- Visualizes loss, learning rate, and accuracy using Matplotlib and TensorBoard (if enabled).

+---

+### 📂 Dataset Format
+Expected CSV file input format: datasets/
+- train_dataset_cleaned.csv
+- validation_dataset_cleaned.csv
+- test_dataset_cleaned.csv

+Each file must contain:
+- `INPUT TEXT`: bounding box + OCR text.
+- `OUTPUT TEXT`: Instructional text describing the scene.

 # T5-Based Instructional Narrative Generation
 ## Notebook: `Option2_T5_with_Final_Dataset.ipynb`